Course-specific checks and clearances

 - Form 3 Student undertaking/declaration

 Sydney Local Health District representatives visit the University to ensure compliance with their employment checks and immunisation policy.
-Students need to be verified as compliant at their scheduled appointment to undertake placements in NSW public health facilities in 2014.

 National Police Check Certificate